SushmaMurthy/mail-sender-api/README.md

 # mail-sender-api

 Mail Sender API is a REST service to send email notifications.
-Accepts the request with single/multiple recipient(s) and fails over to backup mail provider when default mail provider is unavailable.
+Accepts the request with single/multiple recipient(s) and fails over to backup mail provider (SendGrid) when default mail provider(MailGun) is unavailable.

 * **URL**
 /api/sendMail